Duckie98/random_quote_machine/README.md

-# This is my FreeCodeCamp Front-end project using Reactjs
+# This is my 'Random Quote Generator' Front-end project using Reactjs

 You could check out this project at this link: https://duckie98.github.io/random_quote_machine/